 Autism CARES Act

-The Autism Collaboration, Accountability, Research, Education and Support Act (Autism CARES) is the primary source of federal funding for autism research, services, training, and monitoring.
+The Autism Collaboration, Accountability, Research, Education and Support Act (Autism CARES Act) is the primary source of federal funding for autism research, services, training, and monitoring.

-Because of the Autism CARES Act, over $3.1 billion has been dedicated for autism to the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Health Resources and Services Administration (HRSA).
+Over the past two decades, over $5.2 billion has been dedicated for autism at the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Health Resources and Services Administration (HRSA) because of the Autism CARES Act.

 Autism CARES requires and supports: